 Summer tips to survive the Great White-hot North

-Temperatures like these are no laughing matter when it comes to our health, staying cool and managing power supply and demand.
+Extreme heat is no laughing matter when it comes to our health, staying cool and managing power supply and demand.
 When the going gets hot, the air conditioners get going (understandably), but if you don’t have an air conditioner or if a power outage happens as a result of surging power demands, it’s a downright sweaty struggle.

 To help equip you for additional heat waves that Mother Nature may have in store for Ottawa, we thought we would share some tips that will not only help you stay cool (with or without an air conditioner), but also keep your electricity bill down.